jeffmikels/mattermost_api_dart/mattermost_api_generated/doc/MattermostInsightsApi.md

 # **getTopChannelsForTeam**
-> MMTopChannelList getTopChannelsForTeam(teamId, timeRange, page, perPage)
+> MmTopChannelList getTopChannelsForTeam(teamId, timeRange, page, perPage)

 Get a list of the top channels for a team.